 Tokyo Ghoul: re Season 2 Release Date Set For The 2018 Fall Anime Season

-As of the last update, Pierrot or any company related to the production of the anime has only officially confirmed that the Tokyo Ghoul Season 4 release date will be during the 2018 fall anime season.
-That means October, but the exact Tokyo Ghoul: re Season 2 premiere date has not yet been announced.
+As of the last update, Pierrot has officially confirmed that the Tokyo Ghoul Season 4 release date will be during the 2018 fall anime season.
+The exact Tokyo Ghoul: re Season 2 premiere date will be October 9, 2018.

 Tokyo Ghoul:re colorspread announcing ending in 3 chapters and season 2 premiere in October 2018. pic.twitter.com/NAj5yuqLU5